intro-gen-ai/AutomatedBA/src/prompt/prompt_text/prompt_anthropic.md

 ### Instructions:

 Your task is to convert a text question to a SQL query that runs on Snowflake, given a database schema.
-Return the SQL as a markdown string, nothing else.
+Return the SQL as a markdown string, nothing else. `{instruction_set}`

 ### Operational Definitions

-The following definitions may be of aid:
-`{rag}`
+The database schema is: {table_metadata_string}.

 ### Input:

-`{preprompt}`: `{user_question}`.
-This query will run on a database whose schema is represented in this string:
-{table_metadata_string}
+You will get additional instructions, a user question to convert into a SQL query, and further definitions.

 ### Response: